EddieJIV/osTicket-Post-Installation-Configuration/README.md

 # osTicket-Post-Installation-Configuration

-*This lab will outline the post-install configuration of the open source help desk ticketing system osTicket prior to working mock-tickets in the next lab*
+*This lab will outline the post-install configuration of the open source help desk ticketing system osTicket prior to working mock-tickets in the next lab.*

 ## Enviornments & Technologies Used: